Oscarz90/bismarck-cs/.github/CONTRIBUTING.md

 The body should include the motivation for the change and contrast this with previous behavior.

 ### Footer
-The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.
+The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes, Resolves, Fixes**.

-**Breaking Changes** should start with the word `BREAKING CHANGE:` with a space or two newlines.
-The rest of the commit message is then used for this.

 A detailed explanation can be found in this [document][commit-message-format].